 Mutual of Omaha offers Medicare supplement plans across the nation, with the exception of Massachusetts.
 They’re a multi-line provider of insurance and financial service products.
 Including long-term care, disability, and life insurance.
 They even have dental and vision options.

-Mutual of Omaha Medicare Supplement plans are great for adding additional coverage to Original Medicare.
-Mutual of Omaha has been committed to helping customers through life’s transitions by providing an array of insurance, financial and banking products for more than a century.
+Mutual of Omaha commits to helping customers through life’s changes by offering an array of insurance, financial, and banking products for more than a century.

 They offer supplements underwritten by:

 They were one of the first to offer Medigap in 1965.

 - Mutual of Omaha Life Insurance Company

 - United World Life Insurance Company

 - Omaha Insurance Company

 - United of Omaha Life Insurance Company

 Mutual of Omaha Medicare Supplement Plans for 2021